marioguenzel/ReactionOneTask/README.md

 ## Other Repositories

-For creating this framework [PySimpleGUI](https://www.pysimplegui.com/) was used.
+For the initial version of this framework [PySimpleGUI](https://www.pysimplegui.com/) was used.
 Since the authors of PySimpleGUI decided to introduce a proprietary license for newer versions of their gui framework, it is currently not possible to use it without a license.
-However, any version that was published before introducing the proprietary license can still be used as free software, therefore PySimpleGUI 4.60.5 is included in this project.
-Also, there exist some interesting forks that will maybe replace PySimpleGUI in the future (see: [FreeSimpleGUI](https://github.com/spyoungtech/FreeSimpleGUI)).
+Therefore, this repository now uses [FreeSimpleGUI](https://github.com/spyoungtech/FreeSimpleGUI) instead.

 For creating the tikz-output, the code from [JasonGross/tikzplotlib](https://github.com/JasonGross/tikzplotlib) is used.
 This code was forked from [nschloe/tikzplotlib](https://github.com/nschloe/tikzplotlib) and is currently much better maintained than the repository from the original author.